francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 	logallrefupdates = true
 ```

-And run `git config --list --show-origin` to see both the local Git config
+Run `git config --list --show-origin` - note that we left off the `--global` flag this time.
-and any global Git config not overwritten by the local options for the repo:
+This shows the Git config in effect for the current repository, a merging of the global with the local config.

 ```shell
 file:/home/franco/.gitconfig    user.name=francoposa